Mess-Free Ceiling Painting: Tips for Oregon Homeowners

 Case Study: A Stress-Free Living Room Refresh

-One homeowner in Eugene decided to repaint their living room ceiling as part of a mini home refresh.
+One homeowner in Oregon decided to repaint their living room ceiling as part of a mini home refresh.
 They followed all the prep steps but quickly realized the awkward angles and ceiling texture made it difficult to get a clean coat.
 They hired Ash Painting halfway through, and the pros came in with the right tools, cleaned up the patchy work, and completed the job in one afternoon.
 Their takeaway?
 Sometimes it’s best to leave certain services to the professionals.

 Ready to Paint Without the Pain?